Struggling To Write Every Day? Here’s How To Get Your Groove Back

 This is a common problem for writers of any kind.
 The general consensus among masters of the craft is that daily writing – sitting your butt in your chair every day and putting words on a page no matter their quality – is key to success in writing.
 Reading, too, is key; but that’s a matter for another post.

 When we face the blank page and feel we have nothing to write or what we do write is shit, we are facing self-imposed obstacles.
-We worry that our lack of inspiration means we have nothing left to say worth reading.
-We worry that our lacklustre writing is proof we’re no good.
+We worry that our lack of inspiration means we have nothing left to say worth reading, or that our lacklustre writing is proof we’re no good.
 We fear, we fret, and we falter.